hairyf/markdown-it-vitepress-demo/README.md

 ## Twoslash

-`markdown-it-vitepress-demo` also supports [vitepress/twoslash](https://shiki.style/packages/vitepress) syntax highlighting.
+`vitepress-plugin-demo` also supports [vitepress/twoslash](https://shiki.style/packages/vitepress) syntax highlighting.
 You can use the `twoslash` tag in Markdown to reference a demo container.
 For example:

 ```markdown
 <demo src="../demo.vue" title="Demo block" desc="use demo" twoslash />